Divesh-Otwani/better-bionic-workshop/README.md

 # better-bionic-workshop

-This is a collection of examples to help bico students learn a tool called dash which helps you build parts of a course scheduling tool to replace bionic.
+This is a collection of examples to help bico students learn a tool called dash and

+* build simple web apps in Python
+* build a project I've wanted for a while: a course scheduling tool to replace bionic.

 Dash is a web framework in python.
 See [here](https://plot.ly/dash/) for the user guide.